+Start your day with a walk, some stretching and some yoga!
 Walk and move as much as you possibly can.
-Even if you are trying to get away from your every day workouts and standard workouts, you can enjoy walks on the beach, around town, or even climbing up a beautiful mountain.
+Even if you are trying to get away from your every day workouts and standard workouts, you can enjoy strolls on the beach, around town, or even climbing up a beautiful mountain.
 You might even find that you get more steps and burn more calories on vacation than you would during your normal work-week.

 5. A TREAT A DAY KEEPS THE FAT AWAY